-WordPress is constantly changing to adapt to security and browser issues and your installation should be upgraded as often as possible to ensure your site is safe and error free.
+WordPress is constantly changing to adapt its security and browser compatibility.
+Your website should be updated as often as possible to ensure its safety, improve its functionality, and maintain a competitive edge.

 Major WordPress updates can cause major issues in older plugins.
 Likewise, if you are running an older version of WordPress and install a brand new plugin, it may require the latest version of WordPress to work correctly.
 In such a case, you would somehow have to find an older version of that plugin that is compatible with your version of WordPress, and that version might be missing some important features and bug fixes that were introduced in the newer version.
 So it’s best to just “keep up with the times” on both WordPress website updates and plugin updates to minimize chances of clashing altogether.

-WordPress makes it very easy to update your plugins and version from your dashboard, they will even clearly notify the admin that updates are ready.
-However its a mistake to think that by clicking the “Upgrade” button your WordPress installation, themes, and/or plugins will successfully upgrade with no issues.
+WordPress makes it very easy to update your plugins and site version from your dashboard.
+They will even clearly notify the user that updates are ready.
+However, we still recommend a personal touch when actually preparing to upgrade your site.
 There are things that could go wrong, and you could “break” your website.
 The proper way to update your WordPress website requires a bit of finesse and a decent amount of know-how.

-Before performing upgrades, you should have working knowledge of the following:
+Before performing updates, you should have a working knowledge of the following:

 If you are not comfortable with these, you should have your web developer do your updates.
 If something goes wrong with the upgrade, you will need to be able to immediately fix the problem or restore an earlier version of your website.
 If your website gets a significant amount of traffic, you may want to wait until after business hours, or even a weekend before starting an upgrade.